-Especially during heavy use seasons of winter and summer, your HVAC filter gets dirty and can slow down air flow, making the system work harder to warm or cool your home.
+Dirty HVAC filters slow down air flow and make your system work harder to warm and cool your home.
 That’s wasted energy.
-Changing the air filter every 90 days prevents the kind of dust and dirt buildup that could lead to expensive system maintenance and/or early system breakdown.
+Changing the air filter every 90 days prevents dirt buildup that can lead to expensive system maintenance and repairs.

 2. Tune-up your heating & cooling system

-Just like a car, an annual tune-up for your heating and cooling system can improve efficiency, comfort and longevity.
-Refer to Energy Star’s® maintenance checklist or its handy guide on how to find the right contractor.
+An annual heating and cooling system tune-up can improve efficiency, comfort, and longevity.
+Refer to Energy Star’s® maintenance checklist and its guide to finding the right contractor.

-This is most useful for people who are away from the home for set days/hours during the week.
-By pre-programming settings, this thermostat can help you save nearly $200 off energy bills annually.
+This is useful when you are frequently away from home.
+By pre-programming settings, a smart thermostat can help you save nearly $200 off energy bills each year.

 5. Add insulation